bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Rusty Russell: 00:18:28

-In this case, we will want any prep out even when we have full covenants and everything else.
+In this case, we will want `ANYPREVOUT` even when we have full covenants and everything else.
 So I'm pretty confident to say this is something that we should enable.
 Right?
-Now that said the detail the fine details you know hand wave hand wave I know try not to spend too much time coming over details but I'm pretty happy that, somebody will come up with a proposal.
+Now that said the detail the fine details you know hand wave hand wave I know try not to spend too much time coming over details but I'm pretty happy that somebody will come up with a proposal.
 We will vet it and make sure that it works.
 And away we go.
 Greg Sanders, of course, will be the person to talk to.